The Drew Barrymore Show: Production

 Barrymore also fought hard to have the show be produced live at 9 a.m.
-Eastern Time.
+U.S. Eastern Time.
 According to Barrymore, she thought it would be appropriate to be doing this where she could speak to the moment rather than risk being a day or two old.
 Barrymore added that the type of energy when the show came out could be totally unattached.
 Barrymore also argued against doing a home-based show amid the pandemic.

 In December 2020, the show appointed Eitan Bernath as the Principal Culinary Contributor.

-The show was renewed for a second season on March 17, 2021.
+The show was renewed again for a second season on March 17, 2021.
 The show also announced that come its second season, it would be produced with a full-capacity audience in attendance at the CBS Broadcast Center in New York.

-CBS Media Ventures announced on April 1, 2022, that the series had been renewed for a third season.
-Beginning with the 2022–23 season, the show will be reformatted into two half-hour segments that can be aired either contiguously or separately.
-With the new format, select CBS-owned stations will air the first segment of Drew as a lead-out to new half-hour local 9:00 a.m. newscasts, with the second half of Drew airing later in the day and/or on their duopoly stations.
+CBS Media Ventures announced on April 1, 2022, that the series had been renewed yet again, this time for a third season.
+Beginning with the 2022–23 season, the show was reformatted into two half-hour segments that could air either contiguously or separately.
+With the new format, select CBS-owned stations air the first segment of Drew as a lead-out to new half-hour local 9:00 a.m. newscasts, with the second half of Drew airing later in the day and/or on their duopoly stations.
 On January 17, 2023, the show was renewed for a fourth season.

+On September 11, 2023, the show resumed episodes without writers and was picketed by the guild members, who saw this as Barrymore being a strikebreaker during the 2023 Writers Guild of America strike.
+Two audience members were turned away for wearing WGA pins.
+On September 17, it was announced that the show's hiatus would resume amid the backlash.
+The fourth season was scheduled to premiere on October 16, 2023.
+On January 11, 2024, the show was renewed for a fifth season.
+On August 22, 2024, the show was renewed for a sixth season, ahead of fifth season premiere on September 9, 2024.